Chapter 16:

 "Oh, I'm fine!
 Crammed full of ice cream right now."

 "Suit yourself."
 His gleaming, white teeth bit down on the treat.
-He quickly chewed and looked back towards me.
+He quickly chewed and gave me another glance.
 "Also, I heard Mogami was the one that swooped to your rescue today.
 Sorry I was busy in the office room when everything happened."

 "No biggie.
-But yeah, Mogami did me a solid and handled things professionally.
+Mogami did me a solid and handled things professionally.
 No wonder he almost became assistant manager."

 Kamikawa went in for another bite.
-"Maybe I was a little biased since I've known Mogami since high school, but I was indeed rooting for him; not to discredit Asada though.
-Father was simply still just a bit weary of him for such a promotion."
+"Maybe I was a little biased since I've known Mogami since high school, but I was indeed rooting for him—not to discredit Asada though.
+Father was still just a bit weary of him for such a promotion."

 All of Kamikawa Book's current seven employees were its original staff, apart from Summers who filled a vacancy after Sir Kamikawa retired.
 We'd been in business for four years and not one person had been fired or quit, which showed the love management gave us, and vice-versa.
 Everyone in our little family knew each other well.